Mass production of Peugeot 2008 begins in Iran

 The partnership between the two companies envisaged an investment of €400 million in the development of a competitive manufacturing base for producing, launching and marketing Peugeot 208, 2008 and 301 models.

-Peugeot has already announced that Iran Khodro can use the platform that will be created as a result of the joint venture to develop its own vehicles, as well.
+Peugeot has earlier announced that Iran Khodro can use the platform created as a result of the joint venture to develop its own vehicles, as well.